Acventor/delayed-video-loading/README.md

 videosLoader.init();
 ```

-That's all :) I hope that this small script will help you to optimize the loading of site pages.
+That's all :) Hope this small script will help you to optimize loading of your sites.
 Have a nice day and coding!